x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCS/createCL_en.md

     ```lang-javascript
     > db.sample.createCL("employee", {StrictDataMode: true})
     ```

-- Use LOB under the main collection
+- Use LOB under the main collection.

     Create the main collection "sample.maincl" that supports large objects, mount the sub-collection "sample.subcl" to the main collection, and specify the partition range as [20190701, 20190801).